 The illustration is clearly a Factory Fire Engine as produced by Howe Fire Apparatus, with the bump on the hood to allow room for the pump governor under the carburetor.
 So although some 2,100 CJ-3Bs were assembled in Israel (see Israel Jeeps on CJ3B.info,) it seems likely the fire engines were imported complete from the U.S. (Many Jeeps on the Howe Fire Apparatus Production List are identified as having been sold by Willys Overland Export Corp., without an indication of where they were shipped.)

 Jeeps built in France by Hotchkiss were popular command cars in the French fire service in the 1950s and 60's.
-This example still in use in the city of Orleans is a Hotchkiss JH-102, the slightly modified CJ-3B produced beginning in 1960, which can be easily identified by its small headlights.
+This example still in use in the city of Orleans is a Hotchkiss JH-102, the slightly modified CJ-3B produced from 1960-66, which can be easily identified by its small headlights.

 Davy Husson took this great photo of the Jeep taking part in a parade on 8 May 2012, with les pompiers in dress uniforms.
 The parade celebrated the anniversary of the liberation of the city from the English by Joan of Arc on 8 May 1429 (see Siege of Orleans at Wikipedia) as well as the anniversary of the World War II armistice in 1945.